hughjonesd/natural-selection-paper/README.md

 has some copies of copyright papers.
 If you'd like to look at our commit history, contact davidhughjones@gmail.com.

 The code creates a pdf from the Rmarkdown file "why-natural-selection.Rmd".
+If you just want the pdf, it's [available from REPEC](https://ideas.repec.org/p/uea/ueaeco/2021-02.html).

 # To run